Clark County Attempts to Reduce Number of Fatal Pedestrian Accidents

 Approximately 17.7 percent of those accidents involved a pedestrian crossing improperly and another 9.8 percent resulted from a pedestrian darting into traffic.

 Common Causes of Pedestrian Accidents and How to Avoid Them

 The common causes of pedestrian accidents include driver negligence, reckless driving, and pedestrians failing to use crosswalks.
 Some tips to avoid such incidents include:

 1. Pay attention when you are crossing the street and make sure you look both ways before stepping into the road.

 2. Wear bright clothing when walking in low-light conditions so drivers can easily spot you.

 In order to reduce the number of pedestrian accidents, drivers and pedestrians must both take responsibility.
 Drivers should always be aware of their surroundings, obey traffic laws, and remain alert for pedestrians who may enter the roadway unexpectedly.

 When a pedestrian is injured or killed in an accident, the driver may face legal liability for any losses suffered by the victim.
 Depending on the circumstances of the accident, the driver may be held liable for medical care, lost wages, loss of companionship, emotional distress, and other damages related to the incident.

-In cases involving driver negligence, the at-fault motorist can be held liable for medical bills, rehabilitation services, hospitalization, lost wages, and other related damages.
+In cases involving wrongful death, surviving family members may also be eligible for compensation.
 Anyone who has suffered a loss in a Las Vegas pedestrian accident would be well advised to discuss his or her legal rights and options with an experienced attorney.